Tinkerforge/doc/en/source/Hardware/Master_Extensions/Chibi_Extension.rst

 It is also possible to create a network with several Chibi Extension where only one is connected via USB (many-to-one routing).

-The following combinations with other Extensions in a stack are possible:
+The following combinations with other Extensions in a stack are possible (regardless of order):

-* Chibi Slave bottom / RS485 Master top
-* Chibi Slave top / RS485 Master bottom
+* Chibi Master / Ethernet
-* Chibi Master bottom / RS485 Slave top
+* Chibi Master / RS485 Slave
-* Chibi Master top / RS485 Slave bottom
+* Chibi Slave / RS485 Master

 .. note::
  After configuring a Chibi network all devices will behave as